 Section 4.
 Terms of Office.
-Officers are elected for one year and may serve no more than two consecutive terms in the same office.
+Officers are elected for one year.
+An officer may serve an unlimited number of consecutive terms in the same office if no other eligible member expresses interest in holding that office at the time of the election.
 Each person elected shall hold only one office at a time.